bloovis/csup.mirror/www/crscope.md

 This mode is used by MicroEMACS, and it could possibly be used by other editors that have cscope integration.
 This mode implements only the following search types:

-* 0 - inexact name search (partially-qualified or unqualified names)
+* 0 - find a partially-qualified or unqualified symbol
-* 1 - exact name search (fully-qualified names)
+* 1 - find the definition of partially-qualified or unqualified method name
 * 6 - regular expression search
 * 7 - file search